 Penn State Safe and Aware is an online module that uses research-based strategies to educate students about alcohol and sexual misconduct.
 The module includes information the effects of alcohol on the body and state laws and university policies related to alcohol consumption.
 Students learn about relationship violence, sexual assault, stalking and sexual harassment as well as the university polices and state laws for these issues.
-All incoming first-year students who are 21 and younger are required to complete the full module.
+All incoming firstyear students who are 21 and younger are required to complete the full module.
 Incoming first-year students who are 22 and over are required to complete the sexual misconduct section of the module.
 The module helps students develop practical skills to help keep themselves and their friends safe.

-2019-2020: 7,675 students from University Park and 5,853 students from other campuses completed the alcohol section.
-7,714 students from University Park and 6,012 students from other campuses completed the sexual misconduct section.
+2020-2021: 8,235 students from University Park and 5,621 students from other campuses completed the alcohol section.
+8,266 students from University Park and 5,780 from other campuses completed the sexual misconduct section.